AnastasiaKWei/Saturn/README.md

 # Saturn
-Repo for the Stat303-2 final project, with Amy Wang, Kaitlyn, and Anastasia
+Repo for the Stat303-2 final project, with Amy Wang, Kaitlyn Hung, Anastasia Wei, and Lila Wells